Component Architecture

 ExampleComponent = example_component_ns.class_("ExampleComponent", cg.Component)

 This is the class that is being created.
-The first argument is the name of the class, the second and subsequent arguments are the base classes that this class inherits from.
+The first argument is the name of the class and any subsequent arguments are the base classes that this class inherits from.

 Configuration validation